isomorphicdude/CalculusFormulae/README.md

 Notes can be found in folders starting with `MATH` and a simple calculator using `Sage` can be found in the folder `Tools_For_TRA`.

+The MATH60029 Notes have been moved to [this repo](https://github.com/isomorphicdude/Imperial-Functional-Analysis).